usgs/water-datapreptools/README.rst

 Dependencies
 ------------
 This toolbox has few dependencies; however, it must either be started through ArcMap or ArcPro or via a Python executable that is aware of ArcPy.
-These tools can be run either via their ArcToolbox wrappers or as functions via Python scripts to facilitate processing larger domains.
+These tools can be run either via their ArcToolbox wrappers or as functions via Python scripts to facilitate processing of larger domains.

-ArcHydro: Use version 10.6.0.51 of ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/
+The post-hydrodem function requires ArcHydro.
+Please use version 10.6.0.51 of ArcHydro 64-bit, available here: http://downloads.esri.com/archydro/ArcHydro/Setup/10.6/

 Structure
 ---------
 This toolbox is contained in several Python files, which will need to be installed correctly to function (see below).

 - root
 	- **documentation:** Documentation of the tools and functions.
-Open :code:`documentation/build/html/index.html` to access.
+Open ``documentation/build/html/index.html`` to access.
     - **StreamStats_DataPrep.pyt:** ArcPy Toolbox wrapper file.
     - **StreamStats_DataPrep.py:** ArcPy Toolbox definition file.
     - **databaseSetup.py:** Python module for setting up the local folders for a processing domain.